htcondor/htcondor/docs/admin-manual/configuration-macros.rst

         process itself.
 See
         :ref:`admin-manual/security:htcondor's security model`
         for more information about secure communication configuration.
+        ``D_SECURITY:2`` logging is highly verbose and should be used only when actively debugging security configuration problems.

     ``D_PROCFAMILY``
         HTCondor often times needs to manage an entire family of